embernet/sidekick/web_ui/public/sidekick_ai.md

 #### Language

 Select the language you would like the AI to respond in.
-Select "Model Default Language" to let the model decide based on the chat context, pick a language from the list, or enter one yourself.
+Select "Model Default Language" to let the model decide based on the chat content, pick a language from the list, or enter one yourself.
 Note that this is simply adding a system prompt to request the AI to respond in that language.
 What languages are supported and to what extent depends on the model you are using.

 #### General Context System Prompt

 Provide some general context that you want to inform the AI about for all chat requests.
 E.g. Your background, skills, expertise, interests, work, values, goals, priorities.
+Note: You can also add a more specific "Chat Context" to individual Chats.

 #### Response Style System Prompt

 Provide some guidelines for the AI to follow when responding to chat requests.
 E.g. Be concise, clear, friendly, professional, respectful, empathetic, supportive, encouraging, positive, constructive, informative, accurate, relevant, helpful, creative, original, engaging

+#### Format Guidelines System Prompt

+Provide some format guidelines for the AI to follow when responding to chat requests.
+E.g. provide the response as a plain text / markdown / as a chat with follow-up questions / as a formal report / if its a long answer always provide a summary first.

 #### Custom System Prompt